adamrobertvernon/chargeexchange/README.md

 Requires Mathematica >10
 Tested only on Linux so far

-## Create a script to run Mathematica commands from Python (suggested by [Danilo Araújo Silva](http://sapiensgarou.blogspot.com/2012/06/how-to-run-mathematica-functions-on.html)):
+## Create a script to run Mathematica commands from Python (http://sapiensgarou.blogspot.com/2012/06/how-to-run-mathematica-functions-on.html):

 Create a script named runMath with the content: